deadlydog/deadlydog.github.io/_posts/2024-05-24-A-simple-PowerShell-script-template-I-use-when-creating-new-scripts.md

 This template is just my own personal preference, and I'm sure there are other things you may want to add to it.
 Feel free to use it as-is, or modify it to suit your own needs.

-The main point is having a boilerplate template to start from can save you time and help ensure that all of your scripts have a consistent structure.
+The main point is having a boilerplate template to start from can save you time and help ensure that all of your scripts have a consistent feel.

 Hopefully you found this useful.
 Happy coding!